bharxhav/mnist-nn-c/README.md

 # MNIST Handwritten Dataset using C

-Creating a Neural Network using C language to solve MNIST Handwritten digit dataset.
+Creating a Neural Network using C language to predict Handwritten digits using MNIST dataset.

 ![Header](testing_net/header.png)